christmas

 Driving time from Chicago: One hour and 15 minutes

 Soak up some country air while you shop at this farm in McHenry, Illinois.
-The owners and volunteers grow the trees organically with no use of pesticides whatsoever, with a portion of sales donated to Environmental Defenders of McHenry County.
-So take your pick and they'll shake and bale it for you.
-All trees $80, cash or check only.
-Opens November 25.
+The owners and volunteers grow the trees organically with no use of pesticides whatsoever, and a portion of sales benefit the Environmental Defenders of McHenry County.
+Take your pick—they'll shake and bale the tree for you.

 Advertising